“Batman never gets frustrated.”

 Kids who pretended were more flexible thinkers than those who didn’t pretend.
 They spent more time trying to open the box.
 They tried more keys.
 They were calmer.

-A child who “made believe” he was Batman acted as if he were a year older in terms of executive functioning skills.
+Kids who “made believe” they were Batman acted as if they were a year older in terms of executive function skills.
 As one of the 4-year-olds in our research wisely explained, “Batman never gets frustrated.”

 Why does pretending help kids with tough tasks?

 We think it’s because pretending puts “psychological distance” between a child and the task at hand.
-Pretending helps a child step back from a problem and think about it from multiple angles.
-It helps him see different options for finding a solution.
+Pretending helps kids step back from a problem and think about it from multiple angles.
+It helps them see different options for finding a solution.

 Pretending also uses the same brain networks as real behavior.
-So if a child practices using pretend play, it’s more likely he’ll use those same brain networks in real situations.
+So if kids practice using pretend play, it’s more likely they’ll use those same brain networks in real situations.
 It’s similar to the advice “fake it till you make it.”
-Imagining you’re someone more competent and confident can help children—and even adults—act as if they are more competent and confident.
+Imagining you’re someone more competent and confident can help children — and even adults — act as if they are more competent and confident.

-Some parents may think of “make believe” as being the opposite of self-control—like letting go.
-But when your child pretends or plays “make believe,” he’s actually using and building key executive functioning skills.
+Some adults may think of “make believe” as being the opposite of self-control — like letting go.
+But it’s important to know that when kids pretend or play “make believe,” they’re using and building executive function skills.

-See how executive functioning issues can affect a child’s daily life.
-Explore strategies you can use at home to help your child improve executive functioning skills.
+See how executive function challenges can affect a child’s daily life.
+Explore strategies you can use at home to help your child improve executive function skills.
 And get tips on how to role-play with your child.

 Tell us what interests you